 A wealth of research indicates that escaping to a neighborhood park, hiking through the woods, or spending a weekend by the lake can lower a person’s stress levels, decrease blood pressure and reduce the risk asthma, allergies, diabetes and cardiovascular disease, while boosting mental health and increasing life expectancy.
 Doctors around the world have begun prescribing time in nature as a way of improving their patients’ health.

 One question has remained: How long, or how frequently, should you experience the great outdoors in order to reap its great benefits?
+Is there a recommended dose?
 Just how much nature is enough?